pachi81/GlucoDataHandler/README.md

 ## Watchfaces

-GlucoDataHandler only provide complications to be used in other watchfaces.
+GlucoDataHandler only provide Wear OS complications to be used in other watchfaces.

 But there are two users creating watchfaces especially for the complications of GlucoDataHandler: